Excel Confidence Interval (Table of Contents)

 Please note that we can also use the CONFIDENCE function to capture the 95% confidence value for the population mean.
 As said earlier, these two functions are identical and should give the same value for confidence value (You can give it a try for this and let me know your outputs.

-This is how we can calculate a confidence interval under Excel using some basic arithmetic and CONFIDENCE.NORM/CONFIDENCE function.
+We can calculate a confidence interval under Excel using basic arithmetic and CONFIDENCE.NORM/CONFIDENCE function.
 This article ends here; let’s wrap things up with some points to be remembered:

 Things to Remember